Digital Nomad Life in Bahamas

 When we asked people what advice they would give someone preparing to move to Bahamas, they said:

 "Really take a close look at the cost of living before deciding.
 Everything is much more expensive here then it would be in most parts of the world.
 As an example a car here will cost about double the value in the USA.
 If you import it they add 75-80% duty on the value they determine (along with all the freight costs it quickly gets to 100% on top of the value) and if you purchase here the prices are already about double the price in the USA to begin with.
 Rent, Water and electricity are also very expensive here.
-This is not a location you would come to in order to lower your cost of living and "stretch" your salary but if you can afford the high cost of living the weather, beaches and people are quite inviting," explained one person living in New Providence, Bahamas.
+This is not a location you would come to in order to lower your cost of living and "stretch" your salary but if you can afford the high cost of living the weather, beaches and people are quite inviting," explained one expat living in New Providence, Bahamas.

 Get Quote